kerzol/markdown-mathjax/README.md

 ## How it works?

-text → Escape tags → MathJax → Markdown → preview
+text → Escape tags → MathJax → Markdown (only for each text node) → preview

 ## Demo